PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 #### Cameras

-Several data recording sessions were conducted using multiple cameras to ensure data diversity.
+Several data recording sessions were conducted using multiple cameras (3 different) to ensure data diversity, with weather condition differents (raining and sun).

 This also allowed for evaluating the best-suited camera for detection.
 Key constraints included:

 - **Field of view**
 - **Image contrast**, even under direct sunlight